(Photo above: Brian Decker of Modern Lending)

 Technology has empowered customers to access mortgage information from their smartphones, disrupting the mortgage industry to the point that major lending institutions’ profit margins are continuously compressed.

 Decker was working as a Temecula branch manager for loanDepot when he realized that the market was changing and the movement of independent mortgage brokers was gaining market share.
 He realized he could best serve his referral partners and loan officers by ensuring they could offer their clients the very best interest rates available.
 He knew he must make the move to the mortgage broker space to reach the next stage of professional and financial success.

-“What it made me realize is there’s only so long you can be the star player at someone else’s team,” he says.
+“What it made me realize is there’s only so long you can be the star player on someone else’s team,” he says.
 In the wake of this epiphany, Decker launched the Modern Lending Team with his partners Justin Grable and Taylor Loop in 2019.
 If you are considering starting a career as a mortgage broker, getting a Diploma of Finance and Mortgage Broking is a good step.